gotto88/wikipedia-word-frequency/README.md

 # Wikipedia Word Frequency API

 Implementation of an API calculating word frequency for a given Wikipedia page and pages linked to it.
+For details of the technical solution, status and future steps check `project_summary.txt`

 ## Features